 After reading this and other great examples, give your students a similar topic, and then set them free!

-This five-line poem is more structured than free verse, but it’s just as fun.
+This five-line poem is more structured than free verse, but it's just as fun and doesn't rhyme.
 This poem often describes a person or object.
 One variety of cinquain works like this:

 one nountwo adjectivesthree "-ing" verbsone phraseanother noun

 The first and last lines are different nouns for the same subject.
 The middle three lines describe this subject in a fun or interesting way.

 snakescaly, hungryslithering, hiding, waitingmy favorite pet to feedPete

 Like haikus, tankas begin with three unrhymed lines, the first being five syllables long, then seven, then five.